KMatt007/GraphRAG-Pipeline-Deployment-in-Python/README.md

 # The Simple Cyber-Security Query Assistant

-### **A Simple GraphRAG Pipeline for answering cyber security related queries in Python**
+### **A Simple AI-Powered Cyber-Security Query Assistant in Python**

-This project presents a streamlined implementation of a **Graph Retrieval-Augmented Generation (GraphRAG)** pipeline using Python.
-It is designed to construct knowledge graphs from text documents and use them to enhance the context-awareness of language models during response generation.
-The system integrates document parsing, chunking, semantic embeddings, and graph construction, and it provides an interactive interface for querying via Gradio.
+This project presents an implementation of an interactive system designed to answer cybersecurity-related queries using a fine-tuned language model.
+The system integrates document parsing, chunking, semantic embeddings, and model fine-tuning to provide contextually relevant and accurate responses.

+The system uses a lightweight transformer-based model to ensure fast deployment and experimentation.
+It also provides an interactive interface using **ipywidgets** for easy exploration.

 ## Project Objective

-- Convert input text into a knowledge graph.
-- Retrieve relevant information from the graph using semantic search.
+- Fine-tune a pre-trained language model on cybersecurity-related text data.
-- Use a fine-tuned language model to generate informed answers.
+- Enable querying of the fine-tuned model to generate relevant answers.
-- Provide an easy-to-use interface for practical exploration and use.
+- Provide an easy-to-use interface for practical exploration of the model's capabilities.

 ## Model Used

-The model used in this project is [`TinyLlama/TinyLlama-1.1B-Chat-v1.0`](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0), and it was trained for this project by **Okon Prince**.
-This model is a small, efficient transformer-based language model designed for use on low-resource machines.
+The model used in this project is [`TinyLlama/TinyLlama-1.1B-Chat-v1.0`](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0), a small and efficient transformer-based model.
+It is fine-tuned to respond effectively to cybersecurity-related queries.

 ### Why TinyLlama?